ymgyt/syndicationd/README.md

 To enable GitHub notifications feature, specify the `--enable-github-notification | -G` flag or set the environment variable `SYND_ENABLE_GH=true`.
 When enabling the GitHub notifications feature, GitHub personal access token (PAT) is required.
 Specify the PAT using the `--github-pat` flag or the environment variable `SYND_GH_PAT`.

+> [!TIP]
-For GitHub notifications, unlike feeds, the synd-api is not used.
+> For GitHub notifications, unlike feeds, the synd-api is not used.

 #### PAT Scope